Blumbo/ArmorTweaks/README.md

 # What does it exactly do

-This is the formula Minecraft uses to caldulate damage:
+Minecraft currently uses this formula to calculate damage
 ![alt text](https://i.imgur.com/Y6ie9Dx.png)